amod-ml/hybrid-rag-fastembed/README.md

 ## Dockerization

 1. Ensure you have Docker installed on your system.
-2. Navigate to the project root directory containing the Dockerfile.
+2. Navigate to the project root directory containing the Dockerfile. `cd app`
 3. Build the Docker image:
    ```
    docker build -t chatbot-api .